How to Smoke a Whole or Cut Up Turkey

 SMOKING IN A TREAGER:

 Cook low and slow at 225° until the internal temperature reaches 140°.
-Increase the temperature to 285° until the internal temperature reaches 165° ( will talk 6 hours in total for a 12 pound bird).
+Increase the temperature to 285° until the internal temperature reaches 165° ( will take 6 hours in total for a 12-pound bird or 7 hours for a 16-pound turkey).

 MORE RECIPES USING A SMOKER